ejmr/Luvent/README.md

 ```

 The difference between this method and `removeAction()` is that this
 method only turns-off the action temporarily.
-Later we could call
+Later you could call
 `enableAction()` to turn the action back on.
-When we use
+When you use
 `removeAction()`, however, it is like deleting the action from the
 event.